Farouk Lawan

 Farouk Muhammad Lawan (born 6 July 1962) is a Nigerian politician and four-term (since 1999) member of the House of Representatives for the Bagwai/Shanono Federal Constituency of Kano State.

 Education and personal life

-Lawan is a graduate of Bayero University in Kano.
-He is married with four children.
+Lawan was born on 6 July 1962 in Shanono, Kano State, Nigeria.
+He attended primary and secondary schools in Kano State and later went to Bayero University, Kano, where he obtained a bachelor's degree.

+Before political career, Lawan worked in academia and public administration.
+He served as Registrar of Kano State Polytechnic before he was first elected to the House of Representatives in 1999.

 Political career

 A People's Democratic Party (PDP) member, Lawan was elected in 1999, 2003, 2007 and again in 2011, making it 4 times elected member.
 Lawan was the Chairman of the House Committee on Finance under the former Speaker Aminu Bello Masari.
 He identifies his legislative interests as "Appropriation, Information and Education".

 During the late-2007 corruption scandal that caused the former Speaker of the House Patricia Etteh to resign, Lawan led the Integrity Group, an alliance of Representatives opposed to Etteh.